ethers-io/ethers.js/docs/v5/api/contract/contract/README.md

 This does not actually change any state, but is free.
 This in some cases can be used to determine if a transaction will fail or succeed.

 This otherwise functions the same as a [Read-Only Method](/v5/api/contract/contract/#Contract--readonly).

+The *overrides* are identical to the read-only operations above.

 ### Event Filters